calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/02-BuildForPrivateChain.md

 `install-tmcore/pieces/local/v2/local-nodes.json`

-Excute the following commands, and in the interactive state, select the chain id, note type in turn, and then wait for about 10s to finish the installation of the test chain consensus engine, once installed successfully, the consensus engine will automatically start the service.
+Execute the following commands, and in the interactive state, select the chain id, note type in turn, and then wait for about 10s to finish the installation of the test chain consensus engine, once installed successfully, the consensus engine will automatically start the service.

 ```shell
 cd install-tmcore